natwonglakhon/House_price_modelling/Readme.md

 # California Housing Price Prediction

-A machine learning project that predicts California median house prices using linear regression (SGDRegressor) with scikit-learn.
+A machine learning project that predicts California median house prices using two models, linear regression (SGDRegressor) and Random Forest, with scikit-learn.

 ---